devdigital/practice-guide-dotnet-restful-api/README.md

 **Avoid**
 ```
 /api/users?ForeName=john&orderby=UpdatedDate
-Where ForeName and UpdatedDate are database table columns
 ```

+Here, *ForeName* and *UpdatedDate* refer to database table columns, and the client is free to sort by any database column.
+Exposing implementation details like this in your URIs makes it very difficult to change your implementation (e.g. rename a table column) without breaking your clients.

 **Recommended**
 ```
 /api/users?forename=john&sort=update_date
-Here, forename and sort are design led, and the range of possible domain values
-for the sort parameter are limited and documented in the API
 ```

+Here, forename and sort are design led, and the range of possible domain values for the sort parameter are limited and documented in the API.
+The URI is implementation agnostic.
+It may be using a relational database, or it may be using another form of persistence, e.g. a document database.
+Changing the implementation won't affect the URI, thus making the URI 'cool'.

 ### CRUD